 CZI PPC-funded Research Efforts

-The coordinating research PI, Fanny Elahi, MD, PhD, Assistant Professor of Neurology, Neuroscience, and Pathology and Molecular and Cell-Based Medicine at the Icahn School of Medicine at Mount Sinai, has received $800K since 2023 to conduct research for 2 years.
+The coordinating research PI, Fanny Elahi, MD, PhD, Assistant Professor of Neurology, Neuroscience, and Pathology and Molecular and Cell-Based Medicine at the Icahn School of Medicine at Mount Sinai, received $800K in 2022 to conduct research for 2 years and has received an additional $800K to continue their research through 2026.
 Dr. Elahi is leading a multi-disciplinary team to build cellular models of CADASIL to reverse engineer the disease and discover new therapeutic targets.
 They will employ two complementary models of human brain vasculature created from patient samples to understand CADASIL’s early instigating events and disease progression.

 Last year, Dr. Elahi and her research team accomplished their Year 1 (2023) goals!
 They identified proteins that are implicated in CADASIL and discovered that angiogenesis–the renewal and maintenance of blood vessels–is dysregulated in CADASIL patient samples compared to those without the disease.
 Once they identified this physiological measure of CADASIL, they built in vitro assays–isolated cells of interest–to start determining if this abnormal angiogenesis is a viable target for drug screening.

-Now in Year 2 (2024) of their CZI grant, the Elahi research team is building additional models of brain cells, which will enable them to make direct comparisons between cells with and without CADASIL and test their predictions.
-They are currently 50% complete building 3D in vitro flow models, which will allow them to run realistic simulations of how blood vessel cells function.
-They are also 60% complete analyzing immune cells and their relationship to blood vessels in CADASIL samples.
+Now in Year 2 (2024) of their CZI grant, the Elahi research team is building additional models of brain cells, which will enable them to make direct comparisons between cells with and without NOTCH3 mutations and test their predictions.
+The team is also continuing to advance their work on 3D in vitro flow models and analyzing the immune system’s relationship to blood vessels in CADASIL samples.
 When combined with their findings in protein analysis and brain cell comparisons, this work will move them toward the next stage of treatment discovery.
 In the next chapter of this work, they seek to understand how blood vessels and immune cells communicate and the role of abnormal communication in disease progression.
-This requires larger numbers of patient samples to be analyzed (see how you can help below).
+This is a complicated question to tackle but given the therapeutic implications it is worth pursuing.
+This requires larger numbers of patient blood samples to be analyzed (see how you can help below).

 CZI PPC Research Progress Tracker